 Learn about Eco-design of LG products:

-What do I do with my rechargeable lithium ion batteries?
+What do I do with my rechargeable lithium ion batteries and cell phones?

 Recycling information on non-working rechargeable lithium ion batteries: